-Ginger Rogers was born in this home July 16, 1911 to Lela McMath.
+Ginger Rogers was born in this home July 16, 1911 to Lela Owens-McMath.
 Lela, separated from her husband, worked nearby and took Ginger to work with her every day.
 They lived in this rented house for approximately four years, then Ginger was sent to live with her grandparents in Kansas City until she was nine.
-At that time, Lela, now, an accomplished screen writer and involved in the theatre, took her daughter to live in Texas with her stepfather, John Rogers.
+At that time, Lela, now, an accomplished screenwriter and heavily involved in the theater, took her daughter to live in Texas with her stepfather, John Rogers.
 Ginger took the name Rogers early on even though she was never formally adopted.
+See more about Ginger here.

 Ginger Rogers visited her hometown of Independence on several occasions:

-Our project to renovate Ginger Rogers' birth home and open it as a tourist attraction is underway.
+Our project to renovate Ginger Rogers' birth home interior and open it as a tourist attraction was completed in August of 2018.
+However, the exterior fencing and landscaping will only be completed once we raise enough money for this portion.
 Please watch this website and our social media accounts for news and updates.
-Fans may contribute memorabilia or monetary gifts to the project directly.
-Contributions are not tax deductible, however, in appreciation of your contribution, your name will be posted on the property is some form which may include: name plate, display on a framed list of contributors, or, in some cases, a personalized paver brick, tile or stone.
+Fans may contribute memorabilia or monetary gifts to the project through the Local History Preservation Society, which is a not-for-profit organization.
+Contributions are tax deductible.
+In appreciation of your contribution, your name will be posted on the property is some form which may include: a brick, name plate, or display on a framed list of contributors.
 See our objectivespage for more information.

 We took possession of the property on February 29, 2016.
 Gene Padgitt, with HearthMasters, Inc. and Three Trails Cottages, LLC is a licensed contractor and is the project manager.
 We have completed a lot of work on the property both inside and out, to bring the house up to code and safe for visitors.
 The new wiring and plumbing are completed as well as repair and rebuilding the stone foundation walls, floor joist supports, new floor in the kitchen, and new brick chimney.
-The kitchen floor was completely removed and reconstructed because it was 3" out of level and the joists were placed at 22" on center, rather than 16" on center.
+The kitchen floor was completely removed and reconstructed because it was 3" out of level and the joists had been placed at 22" on center, rather than 16" on center.
 The bathroom floor and joists were also reconstructed, a new tile floor has been installed, a new tin ceiling installed, the old corner sink has been refurbished, and the original claw foot tub was saved with all new period fixtures throughout.
+The kitchen and bath and all interior rooms are now completed and we are awaiting approval to move forward with the exterior repairs and landscaping.

 Updates are posted on our Facebook page The Ginger House regularly.

 The Heritage Commission of Independence approved our one change to the original house - moving the window in the kitchen to a practical place over the sink.
 The kitchen is very small and the best layout involved moving the sink from the interior wall to the back wall with the window centered over it.
-This has been completed and when the exterior siding is finished it will look completely original and no one will know that it wasn't there from the beginning.
+This has been completed and now that the exterior siding is finished it looks completely original, and no one would know that it wasn't there from the beginning.
 All other windows and exterior and interior wood trim, siding, including the porch pillars, are original to the house, or have been repaired or restored to original appearance.
-We were able to save some trim work from another house we own and use it on this home.
+We were able to save some trim work from another house that matched perfectly and used it on this home.

-The next steps we are starting this spring are re-supporting the exterior porch, hiring a surveyor and landscape architect, and landscaping which includes adding a driveway and parking area in back, adding fencing, new sidewalks in the front and side of the house, a new sidewalk leading to the front door, new plantings, new sod, and removing two very large trees that are right next to the home and damaging the foundation.
+The next steps are re-supporting the exterior porch and installing new floor boards, hiring a surveyor and landscape architect, and landscaping which includes adding a driveway and parking area in back, adding fencing, new sidewalks in the front and side of the house, a new sidewalk leading to the front door, new plantings, new sod, and removing two very large trees that are right next to the home and damaging the foundation.
 The site has to be surveyed, and a landscape architect will lay out a plan which we will present to the city soon.
-The expected total cost for the entire project is $110,000 - $140,000.
+The expected total cost for the exterior is $30,000.

 Photo Credits: (Top) In 1964, Ginger Rogers returned to Kansas City, MO to star in Tovarich at the Starlight Theater.
 During this visit, the image above was taken of Ginger Rogers and her mother, Lela Rogers (right), with Harry Truman at the Truman Library in Independence, MO (July 22, 1964) (Harry S Truman Library & Museum, July 22, 1964; Public Domain).
 Magazine photos Life Magazine March 2, 1942, (Vol. 12, No. 9) (Time, Inc.).
 Color photos of the interior and exterior of the home are copyright Marge Padgitt.